tlc033/n8n-installer/README.md

 ✅ [**Weaviate**](https://weaviate.io/) - An open-source AI-native vector database with a focus on scalability and ease of use.
 It can be used for RAG, hybrid search, and more.

 ✅ [**Neo4j**](https://neo4j.com/) - A graph database management system that allows you to model, store, and query data as a network of nodes and relationships.
-It's particularly well-suited for complex, interconnected data often found in AI applications, such as knowledge graphs.

 ✅ [**Ollama**](https://ollama.com/) - Run Llama 3, Mistral, Gemma, and other large language models locally.